Basic views on corporate governance

 The Group set up the Group Risk Management Committee, chaired by the president, to manage the various risks associated with its business activities, and maximize the corporate Group’s enterprise value.
 The committee identifies and evaluates group-wide risks, and Nichirei and its business companies respond to these risks on their own accord, based on the established risk management cycle.
 Important matters are reported to the Board of Directors of Nichirei Corporation, the holding company, which considers the response.
 Further, Nichirei has introduced an internal reporting system (a hotline) in an effort to minimize risk.

-Internal Audits, Audits by Company Auditors, and Accounting Audits
+Internal Audits, Audits by Audit & Supervisory Board Members, and Accounting Audits